dustintchan/OT0-Modding-Job-Skills/README.md

 <img width="1154" height="604" alt="3" src="https://github.com/user-attachments/assets/5f3be80d-831b-4e70-926b-e6a91502d020" />
 <br/><br/>

-*Note*: the voice line associated for the original skill will still play the same audio, regardless if it is changed to something else, silimar to OT2.
+**Note**: the voice line associated for the original skill will still play the same audio, regardless if it is changed to something else, silimar to OT2 (i.e the protagonist will say "Cross Slash!" or "What a nice breeze!" independant of what skill occupies the slot).
 This requires seperate modding that can be discussed in the Discord server.
 <br/><br/>

-**(Special thanks to @Kermit for these id documentations)**:
+**(Special thanks to @Kermit for the initial id documentations)**:

 * 901 - warrior
 * 902 - apothecary